Milan: Fashion and design

-Galleria Vittorio Emanuele II is Italy's oldest active shopping gallery and a major landmark of Milan.
+A 1952 Alfa Romeo 1900 C52 Disco Volante (left) and a 1967 Alfa Romeo 33 Stradale (right) at the Museum of Alfa Romeo, established in Milan in 1910.
+The company's logo features the flag of Milan and the Biscione, a symbol of the city, originally on the coat-of-arms of the Visconti and Sforza dynasties.

 Milan is widely regarded as a global capital in industrial design, fashion and architecture.
 In the 1950s and 60s, as the main industrial centre of Italy and one of Europe's most dynamic cities, Milan became a world capital of design and architecture.
 There was such a revolutionary change that Milan's fashion exports accounted for 726 million in 1952, and by 1955 that number grew to 72.5 billion.

 Modern skyscrapers, such as the Pirelli Tower and the Torre Velasca were built, and artists such as Bruno Munari, Lucio Fontana, Enrico Castellani and Piero Manzoni gathered in the city.
 Today, Milan is still particularly well known for its high-quality furniture and interior design industry.
-The city is home to FieraMilano, Europe's largest permanent trade exhibition, and Salone Internazionale del Mobile, one of the most prestigious international furniture and design fairs.
+The city is home to Fiera Milano, Europe's largest permanent trade exhibition, and Salone Internazionale del Mobile, one of the most prestigious international furniture and design fairs.

 Milan is also regarded as one of the fashion capitals of the world, along with New York City, Paris and London.
 Milan is synonymous with the Italian prêt-à-porter industry, as many of the most famous Italian fashion brands, such as Valentino, Versace, Prada, Armani and Dolce & Gabbana, are headquartered in the city.
 Numerous international fashion labels also operate shops in Milan.
 Furthermore, the city hosts the Milan Fashion Week twice a year, one of the most important events in the international fashion system.
 Milan's main upscale fashion district, quadrilatero della moda, is home to the city's most prestigious shopping streets (Via Monte Napoleone, Via della Spiga, Via Sant'Andrea, Via Manzoni and Corso Venezia), in addition to Galleria Vittorio Emanuele II, one of the world's oldest shopping malls.
 The term sciura encapsulates the look and culture of fashionable, elderly Milanese women.